nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_Home_Assistant.md

                 RX bytes:849 acl:0 sco:0 events:57 errors:0
                 TX bytes:1078 acl:0 sco:0 commands:57 errors:0

-If the device is connected to a network cable, use the following command to turn off the ethernet interface.
+If the device is connected to a network cable, use the following command to turn off the Ethernet interface.

         $ ifconfig eth0 down

 ### What to do if the commissioning fails with matter-server logs "CHIP_ERROR [chip.native.DIS] Timeout waiting for mDNS resolution."?

-When commissioning over ble-wifi or onnetwork failures occur, especially when OTBR is set up.
+When commissioning device over BLE or IP failures occur, especially when OTBR is set up.
 You need to check the matter-server container's logs by "$ docker logs matter-server", if the logs include "CHIP_ERROR [chip.native.DIS] Timeout waiting for mDNS resolution", you can try to resolve this issue by running below commands to clear avahi cache then retry the commissioning process.

 	$ sudo systemctl stop avahi-daemon
 	$ sudo rm -rf /var/run/avahi-daemon/*